-We bet you’ve thought about combatting skyrocketing drug prices by using an overseas pharmacy, but hesitate because you’re worried those inexpensive medications aren’t safe.
+Do you fret about skyrocketing drug prices?
+Perhaps you would consider using an overseas pharmacy, but hesitate because you worry those less expensive medications aren’t safe.

-Gabriel Levitt, the president of PharmacyChecker said that while there is no question that rogue pharmacies exist, many online international pharmacies provide safe and cost-effective medications to many who would otherwise go without.
-He cautioned consumers to not only consider the validity of the pharmacies, but also to question the motives of those that warn against them.
-The ultimate stakeholders, U.S. drug companies, fund some sites that scare consumers away from valid but less expensive pharmacies.
+Gabriel Levitt, the president and co-founder of PharmacyChecker.com, says while there is no question that rogue pharmacies exist, many online international pharmacies provide safe and cost-effective medications to patients who would otherwise go without.

-Here are six ways to ascertain whether an overseas or online pharmacy is safe:
+Here are a few more ways to ascertain whether an overseas or online pharmacy is safe:

-- Verify a prescription is required.
-Any pharmacy that waives a prescription is not to be trusted.
-Wonder how to do that?
-Call and ask if a prescription is needed.
-That’s what verification services do.
+- Verify that a prescription is required.
+Any pharmacy that waives the requirement of a prescription is not to be trusted.
+So, call and ask if a prescription is needed.
+If the answer is “no,” don’t use that pharmacy.

 - Look at the pharmacy license.
-A valid pharmaceutical license for the state to which they will sell the drugs is a must-have.
+Do not purchase medicines from any pharmacy that does not have a valid pharmaceutical license for the state to which it will sell.

 - Scrutinize the website address.
 Does it end in “.pharmacy”?
 Does it have the Verified Internet Pharmacy Practice Sites (VIPPS) seal?
 Both are indicative of legitimate pharmacies.

-- Look for a physical address.
+- Make sure the pharmacy has a physical address.
 Most fraudulent online pharmacies conceal their locations.
 Reputable ones never do.
-Check.

 - Double-check verification resources.
 Who funds them?
 What are the qualifications of those that analyze pharmacies?
 How are the analyses done?
-Read the websites thoroughly, and then look for news stories and other public information about them.
+Read the websites thoroughly.
+Then, look for news stories and other public information about them.